vanntastic/Seti_ST3/README.md

 ### Different tabs + tabs bar.

-Todo:
-[] needs to be merged with the main and add settings to switch between both.
+> - needs to be merged with the main and add settings to switch between both.